The Necessity Of Online Meetings

 Some would say face-to-face meetings are a thing of the past out of necessity.
 Others would say it’s because nearly half of the workforce is now comprised of millennials, and with them, they brought new social and professional norms.
 Then there is the small minority that just won’t admit virtual conferencing is in, and the traditional round-table meeting is out.

-Well, boomers better start looking at the reality of the situation, because by 2025, millennials are projected to make up 75% of the global workforce.
-Then, we have the revolutionary Gen Z or “Zoomers” as they like to be called, and it’s projected that we are in for an even more significant shift to virtual workforces once they enter the business world.
+Well, boomers better start looking at the reality of the situation because, by 2025, millennials are projected to make up 75% of the global workforce.
+Then, we have the revolutionary Gen Z, or “Zoomers,” as they like to be called, and it’s projected that we are in for an even more significant shift to virtual workforces once they enter the business world.

 So, it's pretty obvious why most are quickly realizing that virtual conferencing is the future, and the future is now.

 Once upon a time, if major stakeholders were needed to make critical decisions for a company, each individual would have to fly in from wherever they were to gather in a board room to even begin productive conversations.
-However, since the rise of virtual conferencing, stakeholders can join in on impromptu meetings when on vacation, at home watching TV or at the airport.
+However, since the rise of virtual conferencing, stakeholders can join in on impromptu meetings when on vacation, at home, watching TV, or at the airport.
 Coordinating and conducting urgent meetings is as easy as clicking a link and starting the conversation, all with the necessary resources required in the decision-making process available on any device.

 Meetings of any sort are designed to distribute information to respective team members, discuss that information, and make a plan of action based on what was shared.
 In a virtual conferencing environment, the flow of information is optimized by allowing the ease of communication to occur via multiple channels.
-File and screen sharing, document presentation, file upload/download, and group chat are only a few of the many ways that meeting attendees can efficiently participate in the sharing of knowledge so that projects are completed more quickly and more thoroughly.
+File and screen sharing, document presentation, file upload/download, and group chat are only a few of the many ways that meeting attendees can efficiently participate in the sharing of knowledge so that projects are completed more quickly and thoroughly.

 Many major publicly held companies have struggled with disseminating valuable information to their shareholders since the beginning of big business – ultimately resulting in a weakened shareholder trust that did no one any good.
-Well, when virtual conferencing “big-player” capabilities like LIVE streaming via YouTube stepped on the field, publicly held companies realized they could offer shareholders an immersive, in-person experience at any board meeting, even from their living room couch.
-It’s advanced relationship management like that, that has completely transformed the way the board connects with the members of their corporation.
+Well, when virtual conferencing “big-player” capabilities like LIVE streaming via YouTube stepped onto the field, publicly held companies realized they could offer shareholders an immersive, in-person experience at any board meeting, even from their living room couch.
+It’s advanced relationship management that has completely transformed the way the board connects with the members of their corporation.

 Financial Services